atheriel/longears/README.md

 $ rabbitmqctl status
 ```

-First, connect to the server (with default settings):
+First, connect to the server (with the default settings):

 ``` r
 conn <- amqp_connect()